BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/boba-frontend.md

 #### 2. Link the local `boba-components` package to `boba-frontend`

-In your `boba-components` directory run:
+In your `boba-frontend` directory run:

 ```bash showLineNumbers
 cd boba-frontend